-The different types of adoption include agency, private, foster care, facilitator, intrastate, interstate, open, closed, domestic and international.
-It is important that you understand the types of child adoption and how they are different.
-This will help you in making the right choices and help make your adoption dreams come true.
+The different types of adoption include agency, private, foster care, facilitator, intrastate, interstate, open, closed, domestic and international, and step-parent.
+Understanding the types of child adoption, and how they are different, can help you in making your adoption dreams come true.

 An agency adoption and a private adoption, if successful, both end with the fulfillment of a dream, that of adopting a child.
 However, the route to get there can be very different and the risks involved in each are also different.
 Please read this section on Agency and Private Child Adoption.